Cashmere Stream needs help, locals say

 Mr Rouse and Mr Hewson spoke on the 2017 Port Hills fire and the effects it had on the Cashmere Stream - including the worsening of suspended sediment present in the waterway.

-The reasons for that, Mr Rouse suggested, include the introduction of sediment from the Hoon Hay Stream; the construction of eight new subdivisions in the area; and ongoing issues arising from the Port Hills fires.
+The reasons for that, Mr Rouse suggested, included the introduction of sediment from the Hoon Hay Stream; the construction of eight new subdivisions in the area; and ongoing issues arising from the Port Hills fires.

 What are the problems Cashmere Stream faces?